FAQ - Mailing a letter to Germany

 67677 Enkenbach

-Str. is the German abbreviation for Straße, or street, and is sometimes written as part of the street name and sometimes as a separate word.
+Str. is the German abbreviation for Strasse (Straße).
+It can indicate a street or road and is sometimes written as part of the street or road name and sometimes as a separate word – Mozartstr. or Mozart Strasse.

 Select a category below.